-(Formerly known as: Digital Arts G115) Advisories: Digital Arts G135 and personality of the written word.
+(Formerly known as: Digital Arts G115) Advisories: Digital Arts G135 This course is an introduction to the history of the evolution and application of typography and its many applications for the perception of meaning, intention and personality of the written word.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU.